-Figure 6: (a) Fraction (probability) of events with centrality 0-40% (red open symbols) and 40-100% (blue histogram) as a function of the number of tracks N(tracks) in the primary vertex (upper plot) and the number of hits N(BD) in the BD detector (lower plot). (b) two-dimensional distribution of the fraction (probability) of events with centrality 0-40% (upper red histogram) and 40-100% (lower blue histogram) as a function of N(tracks) (horizontal axis) and N(BD) (vertical axis).
+Figure 6: (a) Probability distribution of the number of tracks N(tracks) in the primary vertex (upper panel) and the number of hits N(BD) in the BD detector (lower panel) for events with centrality 0-40% (red open symbols) and 40-80% (blue histogram). (b) two-dimensional plot of the probability distribution of N(tracks) (horizontal axis) vs. N(BD) (vertical axis) in events with centrality 0-40% (upper panel) and 40-80% (lower panel).

 The event centrality is determined as the fraction of the interaction cross section in the interval [0, b] of the impact parameter b of the nucleus-nucleus collision to the total inelastic interaction cross section.
-Two classes of centrality: 1) 0-40% of the cross section (more central collisions) and 2) 40-100% of the cross section (more peripheral collisions), are defined from the impact parameter distributions of Ar+A inelastic interactions simulated by the DCM-SMM model.
-The boundary impact parameter $b{cut}$ for the definition of the two classes for interactions of Ar with various targets is given in Table 2.
-It was found that the number of tracks originated from the primary event vertex N(tracks) and the number of hits in the Barrel Detector N(BD) are anti-correlated with the impact parameter b.
-Using results of the DCM-SMM Monte Carlo simulation, the fractions of reconstructed events, which belong to the centrality classes 0-40% and 40-100%, are calculated.
-Fractions of events with centrality 0-40% and 40-100% are presented in Fig. 6 as functions of N(tracks) , N(BD) and as a two-dimensional distribution N(tracks) / N(BD).
+Two classes of centrality: 1) 0-40% of the cross section (more central collisions) and 2) 40-80% of the cross section

+(more peripheral collisions), are defined from the impact parameter distributions of Ar+A inelastic interactions simulated by the DCM-SMM model.
+The boundary 237 impact parameters b{40} and b{80} for the definition of the two classes for interactions 238 of Ar with various targets are given in Table 1.
+It was found that the number 239 of tracks originating from the primary event vertex N(tracks) and the number of 240 hits in the Barrel Detector N(BD) are anti-correlated with the impact parameter 241 b.
+Using results of the DCM-SMM Monte Carlo simulation, the fractions of reconstructed events, which belong to the centrality classes 0-40% and 40-80%, are 243 calculated.
+Fractions of events with centrality 0-40% and 40-80% are presented in Fig. 6 as functions of N(tracks), N(BD) and as a two-dimensional distribution N(tracks) / N(BD).